The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 English

-Dianna Bardo is a Radiologist in Chicago, Illinois.
+Dianna Bardo is a Radiologist practicing medicine in Chicago, Illinois.
 Dr. Bardo is rated as an Experienced provider by MediFind in the treatment of Absence of Tibia.
-Her top areas of expertise are Scoliosis, Choroid Plexus Cyst, Familial Porencephaly, and Arachnoid Cysts.
+She is also highly rated in 50 other conditions, according to our data.
+Her clinical expertise encompasses Scoliosis, Choroid Plexus Cyst, Familial Porencephaly, and Arachnoid Cysts.

 Experienced in Absence of Tibia